chrisbeckett/azd9-autoonboarding/README.md

    - Changed environment variables from **D9_API_KEY** and **D9_API_SECRET** to **CG_API_KEY** and **CG_API_SECRET** respectively
    - Updated code to leverage current authentication library from Azure, removing deprecated method
    - Improved logging in Azure Function code
+   - Updated standalone Windows executable
+   - New MacOS standalone executable

-Standalone Windows executable
+Standalone executable
 -----------------------------

 If you need to run the tool as a one off and don't want the faff of all the steps below, you can download the ZIP archive.
-This is a portable version of the tool for Windows only, all batteries included.
-Download and extract the ZIP and run **onboard.exe**.
-For a Linux or Mac version of this, please open an issue and I will address this.
+This is a portable version of the tool for Windows or Mac, all batteries included.
+Download and extract the ZIP and run the executable.

 Remember to set environment variables prior to running the tool (see below).

 Pre-requisites
 --------------